 This years fun and games has the idea of the DLR to Thamesmead from Beckton.
 Probably the worst option.

-It wouldn’t connect to Abbey Wood just couple of miles south.
+It wouldn’t connect to Abbey Wood.
 So no link to Crossrail there, nor Thameslink with its planned links to Medway and various stations across London up to Luton, nor Southeastern (or London Overground if that happens) connections out to Kent and across South-East London.

 Get a bus then, right?
 Well, the link road from Thamesmead to Abbey Wood station is already at capacity after a Sainsbury’s supermarket was built along it last year.